Updated Jan. 6, 2016

 - If nipping is due to a dominance issue, gently scruff your ferret (hold the lose

 gently and slowly drag him or her across the floor for a few feet.
+Sometimes just holding your ferret by the scruff briefly can do the trick.
 This is how one

 ferret will show dominance to another ferret and your ferret will understand this